 After 4.5 hours, giving tPA intravenously has no benefit.

 Pinpointing when the stroke began may be difficult.
 So doctors assume that the stroke began the last time a person was known to be well.
 For example, if a person awakens with symptoms of a stroke, doctors assume the stroke began when the person was last seen awake and well.
 Thus, tPA can be used in only a few people who have had a stroke.

-If people arrive at the hospital 3 to 6 hours (occasionally, up to 18 hours) after the stroke began, they may be given tPA or another thrombolytic drug.
-But the drug must be given through a catheter placed directly in the blocked artery rather than intravenously.
-For this treatment (called thrombolysis-in-situ), doctors make an incision in the skin, usually in the groin, and insert a catheter into an artery.
-The catheter is then threaded through the aorta and other arteries, to the clot.
-The clot is partly broken up with the catheter wire and then injected with tPA.
+If people arrive at the hospital up to 6 hours (occasionally, up to 24 hours) after a stroke due to a blockage in a large artery began, they may be given tPA, with or without additional invasive treatment.
+In these situations, a drug or device must be inserted through a catheter and placed directly in the blocked artery.
+For this treatment (called thrombectomy), doctors make an incision in the skin, usually in the groin, and insert a catheter into an artery.
+The catheter is then threaded through the aorta and other arteries to the clot.
+The clot is partly broken up with the wire on the catheter and may be injected with tPA.
 This treatment is usually available only at specialized stroke centers.

 If people have been given a thrombolytic drug, doctors usually wait at least 24 hours before antiplatelet drugs or anticoagulants are started because these drugs add to the already increased risk of bleeding in the brain.
 Anticoagulants are not given to people who have uncontrolled high blood pressure or who have had a hemorrhagic stroke.